Migrants at US-Mexico border await ruling on asylum limits

 Hundreds of migrants remained in line in Juarez.
 Others slept along the concrete embankments of the Rio Grande.
 A nearby shelter reached its capacity Tuesday night, stranding many outside.

-Immigration advocates have said the restrictions go against American and international obligations to people fleeing to the U.S. to escape persecution, and that the pretext is outdated as coronavirus treatments improve.
-They sued to end the use of Title 42; a federal judge sided with them in November and set the Dec.
-21 deadline.
+Immigration advocates say the restrictions go against American and international obligations to people fleeing to the U.S. to escape persecution, and the pretext is outdated as coronavirus treatments improve.
+They sued to end the use of Title 42; a federal judge sided with them in November and set the Wednesday deadline.

 Conservative-leaning states appealed to the Supreme Court, warning that an increase in migration would take a toll on public services and cause an "unprecedented calamity" that they said the federal government had no plan to deal with.